 Vernon town house, 18th century.
 Rue Vernon.
-The Vernon town house has a wide facade typical of the private architecture of the middle of the 18th century in Arles.
+The Vernon town house has a wide facade typical of the private architecture of the middle of the 18 th century in Arles.
 The numerous round-arched windows, perfectly aligned, the large door with its elegant walnut mouldings form a sober and perfectly harmonious whole.
+It now hosts " Lee Ufan Arles ", an art foundation where paintings and sculptures from minimalist South-Korean artist Lee Ufan are exhibited.